Skip to main content

 Work in a downwards motion from top to bottom, paying particular attention to the bottom and side edges, where dust may gather.

-You can also use the attachment to lightly clean the surrounding frame.
+You can also use the attachment to lightly clean the surrounding frame, to remove any more unwanted dust.

-For sticky and stubborn stains, rub lightly with a damp cloth or sponge.
+For heavier stains, give the affected area a gentle wipe with a slightly damp cloth or sponge.

-If you have waterproof shutters (our Henley range) you can use a diluted mix of detergent and water.
+If you have waterproof shutters (our Henley range) you can use a diluted mix of mild detergent such as mild dish soap and warm water.

-If your shutters are made of a natural wood (our Craftwood, Marlow, Windsor or Richmond range), do not use any chemical cleaning products as this may lead to warping or damage to the colour.
+If you have shutters made of natural wood (our Craftwood, Marlow, Windsor or Richmond range), do not use any chemical cleaning products as this may lead to warping or damage to the colour.

-Once the stain has lifted, wipe away any excess moisture with a clean, dry cloth.
+Once the stain has lifted, wipe away any excess moisture with a dry cleaning cloth.